Trying to pick a profitable freelance writing niche feels like trying to choose the perfect Halloween costume.

 Psst!
 Wanna learn how to make your first 1K freelance writing?
 Join over 7,000 writers and get INSTANT ACCESS to my free training right here!

 5. Video scripts

-Video is HUGE in 2020, and it’s only going to continue growing.
+Video is HUGE right now, and it’s only going to continue growing.

 So if you can write scripts for YouTube videos, sales page videos, home page videos, or another type of business videos, you can feel confident knowing you’ve got a skill that’ll be in demand indefinitely!

 If you want to focus on video scriptwriting as a niche, I recommend going with a sub-niche that’ll make it easy for you to charge the big bucks.

 In other words, specialize in writing video scripts that help *a specific kind of client* make money.